What is breast pain?

 - A clinical breast examination to check for any lumps, nipple discharge, or changes in the appearance of nipple

-If a breast lump or unusual pain or thickening of breast tissue is noted, your doctor may order further diagnostic tests, such as:
+If a breast lump, unusual pain or thickening of breast tissue is noted, your doctor may order further diagnostic tests, such as:

 These diagnostic steps help in confirming the root cause of breast pain and determine the best course of therapy.